pomerium/pomerium/docs/docs/config-reference.md

 - Type: `string`
 - Required

-Client ID is the OAuth 2.0 Secret Identifier retrieved from your identity provider.
-For a detailed explanation of an OpenID Client Secret, see the [OIDC RFC Section 9](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) or your identity provider's documentation.
-See [identity provider] for details.
+Client Secret is the OAuth 2.0 Secret Identifier retrieved from your identity provider.
+See your identity provider's documentation, and our [identity provider] docs for details.

 ### Identity Provider URL

 - Environmental Variable: `IDP_PROVIDER_URL`
 - Type: `string`
-- Optional if your identity provider is a built-in IDP and has a static URL.
+- Required, depending on provider

-Provider URL is the base path to an identity provider's [OpenID connect discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html) For example, google's URL would be `https://accounts.google.com` for [their discover URL](https://accounts.google.com/.well-known/openid-configuration).
+Provider URL is the base path to an identity provider's [OpenID connect discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html).
+For example, google's URL would be `https://accounts.google.com` for [their discover document](https://accounts.google.com/.well-known/openid-configuration).

 ### Identity Provider Scopes